Karan7426/Multi-Function-Web-App/Readme.md

 - **User Management**: Create, update, and manage user profiles with validation and file upload capabilities.
 - **Distance Calculation**: Calculate the distance between two geographical points using latitude and longitude.
 - **Audio File Analysis**: Analyze and retrieve the length of various audio files.
+- **Dynamic User Filtering**: Filter users by name, email, or mobile without requiring a page reload.

 ## Technologies Used